 Although Western Washington doesn’t typically receive a lot of severe weather, other parts of the state certainly can and the mountains are no strangers to storms.
-This time of year the Cascades are quite capable of firing up afternoon thunderboomers and for the last few days, they’ve been doing just that.
+This time of year the Cascades are quite capable of firing up afternoon thunderboomers.
 If you’re an outdoor adventurer, you should definitely take the time to educate yourself and know fact from fiction when it comes to thunderstorm and lightning safety.

 Growing up in Indiana, I’ve witnessed a lot of severe weather and powerful storms.
 Weather has always been a fascination and hobby of mine and in college I did some storm chasing and volunteer work as a SkyWarn Weather Spotter.
 Basically, I got to drive out to the corn fields, watch storms, use an old anemometer to measure wind speed, and radio in weather reports and observations.
 It was a fun gig that taught me a lot about severe weather, including what to do in lightning storms.
-Little did I know that yesterday, my brain would have to recall a whole lot of that information, mostly due to my own dumb mistakes!
+Little did I know that on a hike to Alpine Lookout back in July of 2016 my brain would have to recall a whole lot of that information, mostly due to my own dumb mistakes!

-With time off this week I made a plan to hike to some fire lookouts I hadn’t yet visited.
+With time off from work I made a plan to hike to some fire lookouts I hadn’t yet visited.
 My first choice was to hit Alpine Lookout near Lake Wenatchee but with thunderstorms forecast in the Cascades I was forced to postpone both Sunday and Monday.
 Fire lookouts aren’t really an ideal destination during thunderstorms, go figure!

-Yesterday’s forecast had a lower chance of scattered storms so I decided to get an early start and make a go for Alpine Lookout with the idea that I’d turn around at the first sign of developing weather.
+When the forecast finally had a lower chance of scattered storms I decided to get an early start and make a go for Alpine Lookout with the idea that I’d turn around at the first sign of developing weather.
 Unfortunately, I didn’t get quite the early start I wanted and showed up at the trailhead around noon, a full 2 hours later than I had planned.

 Halfway up the trail I ran into a couple heading down, the only other party I’d see all day.
 They too had delayed their plans to visit the lookout earlier in the week due to weather.
 With the skies currently sunny, we all agreed that today seemed more promising.
 Well, I was about to be reminded how quickly weather changes and how even someone like myself who should know better can make some dangerous mistakes.
 Let this be a lesson in how not to make bad decisions!